yoramterleth/snowlines/README.md

 Remote Sensing, 11(12), p.1410.

 - snowlines7.js determines snow cover extent on a glaicer from individual LS images.
-- annual_AAR.js is based on snowlines7, but combines imagery from a temproal range into yearly minimum values of surface relfectance.
+- annual_AAR.js is based on snowlines7, but combines imagery from a temporal range into yearly minimum values of surface relfectance.
 This allows the automated determination of yearly Accumulation Area Ratios.